EliAndrewC/l7r/setting/l7r.md

 #### Rulings under Gaheris

 The Tuesday group asked around about Gaheris' rise to power and how he has treated his opponents as daimyo of the Moto.
-Thus far, they have specifically spoken to members of the Moto clan and the Vindicator clan.
+Thus far, they have specifically spoken to members of the Moto Clan and the Vindicator Clan.

 Gaheris' father was Moto Soro.
-The khan of the Moto clan is always the daimyo of the Moto family, but within Moto lands the Moto khan is not necessarily more significant than other khans.
+The khan of the Moto Clan is always the daimyo of the Moto Family, but within Moto lands the Moto khan is not necessarily more significant than other khans.
 This varies from generation to generation, and the position as official daimyo doesn't result in as much power as it does elsewhere due to the Moto having no position on the Imperial chancellery.

 Moto Soro seems to have been a peer on the kuraldai rather than its leader, as Gaheris is.
-Thus, disputes seem to have involved the Moto clan being peers rather than rulers.
+Thus, disputes seem to have involved the Moto Clan being peers rather than rulers.
 Interestingly, the Moto and Vindicator clans give conflicting reports of how this has changed:

-- The Moto complain that "in order to maintain harmony between the clans", Gaheris has allowed the kuraldai to impose harsher punishments on members of the Moto clan than what other clans suffer whenever a dispute arises between Moto clan members and other clans.
+- The Moto complain that "in order to maintain harmony between the clans", Gaheris has allowed the kuraldai to impose harsher punishments on members of the Moto Clan than what other clans suffer whenever a dispute arises between Moto Clan members and other clans.

 - The Vindicator complain that the Moto are widely known to receive more lenient sentences or even outright allowed to get away with malfeasance now that Gaheris has become the khan of khans.

 Everyone knows that Gaheris has brought back the practice of "measuring against the lynchpin" and makes frequent use of this.
 However, Tetsu's investigation raises the possibility that Gaheris has only done this a single time, and merely threatened it as a possible punishment in other cases.
 "Everyone knows" that this has been a "frequent" punishment handed down by his kuraldai, but no one knows of any specific cases in which the kuraldai has handed out this punishment.

 The one time Gaheris is known to have imposed this punishment is against his uncle, Moto Davaajav.  ("Davaajav" means "moon of deliverance".)
-The brother of Gaheris' father, Moto Soro, Davaajav appears to have disagreed with his nephew's positions and policies, and left Karakoru to join a settlement in western Moto clan lands a few dozen miles from the capital.
+The brother of Gaheris' father, Moto Soro, Davaajav appears to have disagreed with his nephew's positions and policies, and left Karakoru to join a settlement in western Moto Clan lands a few dozen miles from the capital.

 The specific nature of the dispute is unclear, though Gaheris appears to have canceled a number of projects in Karakoru which his father Soro had begun: